 - If the individual cannot afford an attorney, he or she has the right to have an attorney appointed

-Failure of the law enforcement officer to read Miranda Rights (commonly referred to as Mirandize) the arrested person can have serious implication and affect the prosecution’s case against him.
-If you have reason to believe law enforcement failed to read your Miranda Rights during an arrest or before interrogation, it is imperative to contact an experience criminal defense attorney.
+Failure of the law enforcement officer to read Miranda Rights (commonly referred to as Mirandize) the arrested person can have serious implications and affect the prosecution’s case against him.
+If you have reason to believe law enforcement failed to read your Miranda Rights during an arrest or before interrogation, it is imperative to contact an experienced criminal defense attorney.

 Failure to Issue Miranda Rights Attorney in Dallas

 If you find you have been arrested or are being interrogated by the police you do have rights.
 Whether you have committed a crime or have been accused of committing one, you still have the right to remain silent.
 When you are being questioned by police, you are not required to answer any of their questions without an attorney being present.

 It is important to always remember that if you are accused of a crime or arrested, you should stick to your Miranda rights and not try to negotiate or speak with the police.
 An experienced attorney should be by your side for legal counsel.
 Innocent or guilty, you have the right to remain silent if an attorney is not present.
 If you have been arrested and the police failed to read you your Miranda rights, contact Law Offices of Richard C. McConathy at (972) 233-5700 for a free consultation.

 Failure to Issue Miranda Rights Information Center